-You may have heard everyone talking about this year's flu season, but you might not give it another thought unless you actually get the flu.
+Every fall, you probably hear people talking about the coming flu season, but might not give it another thought unless you actually get the flu.
 If you do get sick, knowing what to do can help you feel better faster.

 Try these tips if you get the flu: